- Stefano Romagnoli

 The track of Mugello International Circuit extends for 5.245 meters and is situated 292 meters above sea level.
 The circuit features 15 curves, with 9 to the right (their names, in order: San Donato, Poggio Secco, Borgo San Lorenzo Casanova, Arrabbiata 1 and Arrabbiata 2, Scarperia, Correntaio, Biondetti 2), and 6 to the left (Luco, Materassi, Savelli Palagio, Biondetti 1, Bucine).
 Cars and motorcycles reach a top speed in the final stretch of the main straight before taking the San Donato curve.

-The roar of the cars that echoes in the hills around the plant is an indescribable feeling and really exciting.
+The roar of the cars that echo in the hills around the plant is an indescribable feeling and really exciting.

 In addition, during the year, Scarperia is home to some culinary festivals which are worth attending.
 For example, there is Sagra del Cinghiale (cinghiale is a wild boar), Sagra del Tortello (tortello is a large ravioli), and Sagra del Fungo Porcino (porcino is a mushroom).